Logiqx/gps-details/docs/devices/garmin/watches/descent.md

 ### Airoha

+The Descent G2 was released one month after the [Instinct 3](instinct.md).
+It has many similarities with both the Instinct 3 AMOLED and Descent Mk3, except for the single-band Airoha AG3335MN.

 | Model                       | Released   | API | Product | Chipset | APPro? | References |
 | --------------------------- | :--------: | :--------: | :--------: | :--------: | :--------: | -------- |
 | Descent G2 | 2025-02 | 5.0.0 | 4588 | AG3335MN | Y |  |